 Want to know where you fit in?
-Check below for Orientation information for Transfer Students and Parents and Families.
+Check below for Welcome Week information for transfer students, parents, and families.

 Parents and Family Orientation and Reception

-Parents, family, and friends of our new students are invited to Parents and Family Orientation and Reception during the move-in weekend.
-The program is offered on January 29, please register here for the reception.
+Parents, family, and friends of our new students are invited to the Parents and Family Orientation and Reception during move-in weekend.
+The program is offered on two consecutive days: August 24, and 25.
+Please click here to register.
+Parents and families are invited to choose any one of the three program dates offered.
 If you require an overnight stay, consider our nearby hotel accommodations.